Important when you are selling it

 - Type your password if prompted.

 - For GPS + Cellular models, choose to keep or remove your cellular plan.
-If you aren’t going to pair with a different watch or iPhone, you might need to contact your carrier to cancel your cellular subscription.
+If you aren’t going to pair it with a different watch or iPhone, you might need to contact your carrier to cancel your cellular subscription.

 - Select Erase All to confirm.
 This resets your Apple Watch to factory settings.

 Wait for the Apple Watch to reset and then either re-pair it to your phone to continue to use the Apple Watch, or remove the activation lock to sell it.

 How to Reset Your Apple Watch if You Forgot Your Passcode

 If you haven’t used your Apple Watch for a long time, you may have forgotten your passcode.
 Thankfully, there’s a way to reset the watch even if you’ve forgotten this critical piece of information.